← Back to Insights

 The Honest Read

 The right market maker for your token is whichever one commits specific KPIs in writing, structures an incentive-aligned deal, and has direct relationships on the exchanges your token actually needs.
 Size is secondary to fit.
+For the full checklist of what to verify before signing with any firm, see market making red flags to watch for when signing.
+For a comparison with a firm at a different scale, see GSR vs PlaceholderMM.

 Frequently Asked Questions